cbfrance/christopherbfrance.com/source/2008-01-03-kestrel-a-simple-web-app-for-community-supported-agriculture.html.markdown

 There is no timeframe yet.
 I imagine things could take a year or so; nobody's getting paid by Kestrel.

-Codewise, I've done some simple scaffolding of the application, but really I think the requirements for this type of thing are simple -- the codebase is not really the issue.
+Codewise, I've done some simple scaffolding of the application, but really I think the requirements for this type of thing are simple &mdash; the codebase is not really the issue.
 Just a few forms, login/out and billing.
 So I'm not looking for help from coders as much as I am trying to garner some interest from A) the users of the application, farmers and consumers and B) people with experience in user-centered application design and user testing.

 The goal is a management tool that would simplify the process of ordering food from your CSA, but also serve as an educational model of CSA best practices.